Testing quantum theory on curved space-time with quantum networks: Matter-wave interferometry

 A natural extension to further probe quantum features interfacing gravity is thus to ask: Can evolution with respect to a \textit{superposition} of different proper times occur?
 Gedankenexperiments of this kind for special relativistic time dilation have, to our knowledge, first been proposed in Ref.~\cite{vedral2008schrodinger}.
-For gravitational time dilation, this opens a new route to probe the interplay of quantum theory and general relativity, first proposed in Ref. \cite{Zych2011} and further studied in a series of works~\cite{zych2012general, Pikovski2015, pikovski2017time, anastopoulos2018equivalence, zhou2018quantum, schwartz2019post, zych2019gravitational, paige2020classical, khandelwal2020universal,hartong2024coupling}.
+For gravitational time dilation, this opens a new route to probe the interplay of quantum theory and general relativity, first proposed in Ref. \cite{Zych2011} and further studied in a series of theoretical works~\cite{zych2012general, Pikovski2015, pikovski2017time, anastopoulos2018equivalence, zhou2018quantum, schwartz2019post, zych2019gravitational, paige2020classical, khandelwal2020universal,hartong2024coupling}.
 Such proper time interferometry can demonstrate post-Newtonian influence on genuine quantum phenomena on the one hand, and constrain speculative models of new physics such as the existence of intrinsic fundamental clocks \cite{Zych2011,sinha2011atom}.
 Phenomena that require both quantum theory and general relativity arise as internal states and the world-lines are both in a quantum superposition.
 This can lead to new quantum effects at the interface with relativity, such as time dilation induced decoherence \cite{Pikovski2015}, shifts in atomic frequency \cite{haustein2019mass, smith2020quantum}, quantum effects due to boosts \cite{paige2020classical}, or an interplay with many-body synchronization \cite{chu2024exploring}.
 However, apart from an experimental demonstration that simulated the effect \cite{margalit2015self}, such proper time interference phenomena in clocks still remain outside the reach of current experiments.
-Proposals for its implementation have focused on variations of the matter-wave scheme \cite{Zych2011, bushev2016single, loriani2019interference, roura2020gravitational} but the limited spatial extent of achievable superpositions and the limited coherence times make the experimental implementation challenging.
+Proposals for its implementation have mainly focused on variations of the matter-wave scheme \cite{Zych2011, bushev2016single, loriani2019interference, roura2020gravitational} but the limited spatial extent of achievable superpositions and the limited coherence times make the experimental implementation challenging.
+An extension of such tests to photons was also proposed \cite{zych2012general}, where superpositions of photon wave-packets would undergo different Shapiro-delays rather than different proper time evolutions.
+The challenge in such photonic interferometry tests, essentially photonic versions of the COW effect \cite{colella1975observation}, is the required distance or delay line for propagating photons, which has not been achieved yet but has been considered for implementation in different scenarios \cite{rideout2012fundamental,brodutch2015post,pallister2017blueprint,mazzarella2021goals,sidhu2021advances,lu2022micius,lohrmann2023classical,barzel2024entanglement, wu2024single}.
+Notably, a recent study has shown how quantum memories can replace photonic delay lines and thus assist photonic COW tests \cite{barzel2024entanglement}.